Bently Spang: Career

-Art works
+Artworks

 Spang's early work included mixed media sculptures, often made out of metal, and installations.
 His later work focused on incorporating digital technologies such as film and photography.
 Spang drew inspiration for his work in mixed media from how his Cheyenne ancestors incorporated European materials into their artwork; he has stated, "There was this fearlessness about mediums that we don't really have today."
-Spang considers his art autobiographical, addressing his cultural identity as a Cheyenne living in a modern society and bridging the gap between these two worlds.
+Spang considers his art autobiographical, addressing his cultural identity as a Cheyenne living in modern society and bridging the gap between these two worlds.
 Spang often adds humor to his works to help present these themes to his audience.

 For example, in his sculpture Pevah (meaning "good" in Cheyenne), Spang used stone and wood to signify the Cheyenne part of him, and he used aluminum to signify the contemporary world.
 In constructing the project, he explained, "The metal binds the stone, the wood binds them both.
 I am bound by my culture; we are still here after all."
 Another one of Spang's sculptures is inspired by the Cheyenne tradition of adorning the fringe of war shirts with the hairs from the warrior's community.
 The fringe on Spang's War Shirt #1 is likewise composed of the photographic negatives of people he knows to show that he draws his strength from the community.

-Spang collaborated with techno DJ Bert Benally to create the Techno Pow Wow, a mix of rave dance culture with into a traditional pow wow.
+Spang collaborated with techno DJ Bert Benally to create the Techno Pow Wow, a mix of rave dance culture with a traditional pow wow.
 This piece was inspired by the 1990s electronic music movement.
 Spang claimed that the energy and effortless dancing reminded him of the pow wows at the reservation.
 Spang performed as part of this piece as "The Blue Guy", the tribal chief figure of the future.
 Through the installation's mix of cultural music and dance, Spang hoped to showcase the similarities between Native American and modern culture.
 In his New American Relics: Redux 2 (2009), Spang satirized museums and anthropologists' depiction of indigenous America as a "lost culture" using irony.
 He designed a futuristic museum exhibit for the "vit-heut" (meaning "white man" in Northern Cheyenne) with "artifacts" molded from the plastic encasings of ordinary modern objects.

 From February to March 2014, Spang presented his "Bently Spang: On Fire" exhibition at the University of Wyoming Art Museum, which told the story of the 2012 Ash Creek wildfire.
 In July 2017, Spang presented the video installation "War Shirt #6 – Waterways" as part of his Modern Warrior Series, at the Dry Creek Schoolhouse in Belgrade, Montana.
 The installation was a series of moving images within a steel war shirt conveying Spang's relationship with water.